BiqianCheng/analyzing-spatial-data/readme.md

 ### This is the code base for article that analyze the chicago dataset using beast.

-### For further detail, you can the medium post right [here](https://medium.com/@bchen158/a-simple-analysis-and-visualization-of-chicagos-crime-using-671bd3f5df85)
+### For further detail, you can check the Medium post right [here](https://medium.com/@bchen158/a-simple-analysis-and-visualization-of-chicagos-crime-using-671bd3f5df85)